SENG637-Group14/seng637-assignment4/seng637-Report_Group14.md

 4. **Improved Assertions & Edge Case Testing**
    - More specific assertions were introduced to ensure test robustness.
    - Additional test scenarios were included for comparison operators and mathematical operations.

-## Conclusion
-The updated test suite successfully improved mutation coverage by **14%**, increasing from **56% to 70%**, while line coverage also slightly improved.
-The overall test strength rose to **74%**, indicating a more effective test suite.

-Further enhancements can focus on:
-- Covering any remaining **surviving mutants**.
-- Investigating **corner cases** that could further improve robustness.
-- Performing **code refactoring** to ensure maintainability.

 The new test suite significantly enhances the reliability and effectiveness of the `Range` class.
 ```